rjdpm/anti-samples/README.md

 ## ⚙️ Setup Instructions

 ### Install Dependencies
-All required dependencies can be installed using the provided `conda_environment.yml` file.
-Use the following commands:
+All required dependencies can be installed using the provided `conda_environment.yml` file and following commands:

 1. Create the Conda environment:
    ```bash